Wust-Sat/architecture/docs/wust-sat-platform.md

 Motherboard).
 Most modules are separate PCBs based on the **Template Board** design.
 Each module is an addressable unit on the CAN bus.

-The WUST-Sat platform consists of the following modules:
+The WUST-Sat platform consists of the following module types:

 **EPS** (Electrical Power System): Responsible for power generation, storage, and distribution.
 Redundancy, supporting up to three independent EPS modules